 Most people assume traditional safety razors are obsolete, difficult to use, and provide inferior shaves relative to modern, multi-blade cartridge razors.
 This is not surprising considering that such razors are no longer widely available—and haven’t been for some time.
-But what isn’t obvious is that these products were intentionally abandoned by their primary manufactures precisely because they presented such a compelling alternative to their higher profit margin modern razors.
-These manufacturers may indicate otherwise, but the circumstantial evidence makes a compelling case that the disappearance of safety razors has a lot less to do with innovation, and a lot more to do with a profit-grab along the lines of the “ Light-Bulb Conspiracy” of the 1920’s & ’30s (which kept longer lasting bulbs off store shelves).
+But what isn’t so obvious is that these once-celebrated products were actually intentionally abandoned by their primary manufactures precisely because they presented such a compelling alternative to their newer, higher profit margin razors.
+These manufacturers may indicate otherwise, but the circumstantial evidence makes a compelling case that the disappearance of safety razors from store shelves has a lot less to do with innovation, and a lot more to do with a profit-grab along the lines of the “ Light-Bulb Conspiracy” of the 1920’s & ’30s (which kept longer lasting bulbs off store shelves).

-It’s no secret that by the 1960’s all the most crucial patents related to safety razors had long expired and that the business had become essentially commoditized—with small profit margins that were only expected to drop further.
-In such an environment, it’s not exactly surprising that manufacturers in the space would be interested in a more profitable substitute.
-Luckily for them, the development of the multi-blade cartridge razor provided just such an opportunity.
+It’s no secret that by the 1960’s all the most crucial patents related to safety razors had long expired and that the business had become nearly fully commoditized—with small profit margins that were only expected to drop further.
+In such an environment, it’s not exactly surprising that manufacturers would be interested in a more profitable substitute.
+Luckily for them, the development of the multi-blade razor provided just such an opportunity.
 Although they would have you believe this development was an innovation on par with the original safety razor, the true value-added by the cartridge razor pales in comparison.

-While both products were built around a planned obsolescence revenue model—King Gillette’s safety razor blades were the original disposable alternative to a barber-style straight razor— there is no question that his ingenious concept ( which also proved especially difficult to realize) created real value for consumers.
+While both products were built around a planned obsolescence revenue model—King Gillette’s safety razor blades were the original disposable alternative to a barber-style straight razor— there is no question that his ingenious concept (which also proved especially difficult to realize) created real value for consumers.
 Indeed, for less overall cost, shavers could now avoid the arduous task of maintaining their blade and/or traveling to a barber—and get better shaves too.
-This is no small accomplishment, and it changed the lives of many for the better.

-Conversely, with Gillette’s vaunted second act—the introduction of cartridge razors in 1971—any new value created stayed almost exclusively in-house.
-This is because the true innovation of such razors was not really in improving the shaving experience, but in getting consumers to pay more for one that was in many ways inferior.
+Conversely, with Gillette’s vaunted second act—the introduction of multi-blade razors in 1971—any new value created stayed almost exclusively in-house.
+This is because the real innovation was not in improving the shaving experience, but in getting consumers to pay more for one that was in many ways inferior.

 Have you ever noticed that there were no “sensitive skin” or any type of specialized post-shave skin care products prior to the introduction of cartridge razors?
 Could this be because the need for such treatments didn’t exist when single blade shaving was the norm?
 Once you realize how fundamentally different the underlying mechanics of multi-blade shaving are from single-blade shaving, you may not find that so surprising.